sophiajt/truffle/README.md

 Additionally, you can learn more about the Truffle language in [truffle/docs/language.md](truffle/docs/language.md).

+If you'd like to use the Truffle IDE support (including the Truffle->Rust IDE interop), you can learn about how to set it up in [truffle/docs/lsp.md](truffle/docs/lsp.md).

 ## Roadmap

 Truffle is still in its early stages of development.
+You'll notice that as a language, Truffle has relatively few features, and it's focused largely on interaction with the Rust application.
+We're doing this on purpose to help focus which features are added to only what is needed.
 We're looking for folks who will use it to give us feedback on what they need in practice.

 Some possible future features: